Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading

-We have investigated how the application of CCLs impacts liquidity and trade in financial markets.
-We first addressed this issue empirically, by studying a novel data set from a large electronic trading platform in the FX spot market that utilizes CCLs to facilitate trade.
-Although we found that CCLs have little or no impact on most of the trades in our sample, we also found that CCLs contribute a considerable skipping cost for some trades.
-We argued that the substantial heterogeneity in skipping costs that we observe is a natural consequence of the heterogeneity among the type and size of institutions trading on the platform.
-By implementing CCLs, Hotspot FX can facilitate trade for a wide variety of different financial institutions while providing these institutions with the ability to decide for themselves whether or not to trade with specific counterparties.
-Because of this direct control of counterparty exposures, there is no need for the platform to set high barriers to entry for new participants.
-Indeed, the two most recent BIS Triennial Central Bank Surveys have both noted that a new trend for direct participation from small, non-bank institutions has been a key driver for sustained growth in FX volumes since the start of the decade \citep{BIS:2010triennial,BIS:2013triennial}.
-Our findings are consistent with the hypothesis that a wide variety of different financial institutions, with varying access to liquidity, interact simultaneously on Hotspot FX.
+We investigated how the application of CCLs impacts the prices that institutions pay for their trades during everyday trading.
+We first examined this issue empirically by studying a data set from Hotspot FX, which is a large electronic trading platform in the FX spot market that utilizes CCLs.
+Although we observed that CCLs have little or zero impact on most of the trades in our sample, we also identified a handful of trades for which the application of CCLs created very large skipping costs.
+We argued that this is a natural consequence of the heterogeneity in the types and sizes of institutions that trade on Hotspot FX.
+By implementing CCLs, Hotspot FX can facilitate trade for a wide variety of different financial institutions while providing these institutions with the ability to decide for themselves whether to trade with specific counterparties.
+Because of this direct control of counterparty exposures, there is no need for Hotspot FX to set high barriers to entry for new participants.
+Indeed, two Triennial Central Bank Surveys from Bank for International Settlements have noted that a new trend for direct participation from small, non-bank institutions has been a key driver for sustained growth in FX volumes \citep{BIS:2010triennial,BIS:2013triennial}.
+Our findings are consistent with the hypothesis that a wide variety of different financial institutions, with access to different sets of trading opportunities, interact simultaneously on Hotspot FX.

 We also considered how CCLs impact volatility.
-By decomposing price changes into two components -- one attributable to changes in the best quotes, and the other attributable to contemporaneous changes in the impact of CCLs -- we observed that the volatility observable in the trade-price serices can be regarded as the underlying volatility observable in the best quotes, plus an additional contribution caused by CCLs.
-We found that CCLs contribute a small additional volatility to the trade-price series on Hotspot FX, when compared with the corresponding volatility observable in the best quotes.
+By decomposing price changes into two components (one that is attributable to changes in the best quotes and another that is attributable to contemporaneous changes in skipping costs), we found empirically that CCLs contribute a small additional volatility to the trade-price series on Hotspot FX.